 At birth a baby’s retina is not fully developed; a newborn retina can only detect EXTREME contrasts between light and dark, or black and white.
 High-contrast, black and white images with sharp outlines are much easier for baby to see in the first few months of life while eyesight is still developing.
 With everything appearing a little out-of-focus it’s no surprise that your baby will be completely absorbed when a book of black and white images is put in front of them.

-Why is visual stimulation important for babies development?
+Why is visual stimulation important for a baby’s development?

 What makes our black and white books better than other high-contrast books on the market?
 Our images have been designed specifically for newborn vision.
 We include no unnescessary detail; the graphics are optimised for developing eyes that can’t see fine lines or small detail.
 Baby will be completely mesmerised by the bold patterns and shapes.
 We are yet to come across a baby that hasn’t loved staring at our books!